 This project utilizes plywood and a bit of walnut for the top but the primary material is hard maple.
 I picked up about 30 board feet from my local hardwood dealer which should more than cover what I need.
 I begin by breaking down the lumber into rough blanks at the miter saw.
 From this material I will be able to get the parts to make four doors, two side panels and the face frame.
 I’ll have a bit let over for the trim molding later on in the project.

-Once I have all my blanks cut I head off to do some milling.
+Once I have all my blanks cut for the media console I head off to do some milling.
 The lumber I bought was S2S which means it was surfaced on two sides already.
 Surfaced it may be, but flat it ain’t so I need to mill the pieces flat on one face at the jointer.